hai-vr/documentation/docs/basis/avatar-customization/vixxy/development-branch.md

 It is primarily intended to be used through the Unity inspector directly by **non-programmer users**.

-Effects may be triggered based on the menu, voice, various measurements on the avatar, face tracking, or other hardware or software inputs.
+Effects may be triggered based on the menu, voice, various measurements on the avatar, face tracking, or inputs received from external hardware and software.

-It can toggle objects ON and OFF, change shader material settings, blendshapes, and the text inside TextMeshPro components.
+It can toggle objects ON and OFF, change shader material settings, blendshapes, textures inside materials, and the text inside TextMeshPro components.

 <HaiVideo src="../img/gX02sy0QQp-f.mp4"></HaiVideo>